Heliwrenaid/android-tool/README.md

 download and unpack archive from [releases]

 # Usage
 SAT has basiclly 4 modes (auto, unpack, repack, no-mode).
 In each mode you can use some addiotional options (possible to use few options in one command).
-To use SAT you must run it with root access. (needed for mounting images).
+To use SAT you must run it with root access (needed to mount files):
-Generally, in order to run a script type:
 ```
 $ su
 # ./sat.sh <OPTIONS>
 ```
-See a full documentation [here]
+##### See a full documentation [here]

 # Update
 To update SAT run below command: